Sumukhabs/Attendance-Management-System/README.md

-   This is the Desktop Application by which we can upload the Attendance of the students and get the status at later time.
+   This is a Desktop Application by which we can upload the Attendance of students and get their status at later time.
-   Even You can get the percentage of the attended classes of a perticular student.
+   Even You can get the percentage of attended classes of a perticular student.

 ### Requirements: